Melissa-MMM/Marketing-Analytics-Portfolio-Project/README.md

 # Marketing-Analytics-Portfolio-Project
-End-to-end Marketing Analytics portfolio project demonstrating data extraction and cleaning with SQL, customer review sentiment enrichment using Python, and interactive dashboarding in Power BI.
-Includes stakeholder presentation materials to showcase a complete data analyst workflow from raw data to actionable business insights.
+Welcome to my Data Analyst Portfolio Project!
+This project solves a real marketing analytics problem by exploring data, cleaning it with SQL, performing advanced sentiment analysis with Python, and building an interactive dashboard in Power BI.